MicrosoftDocs/azure-devops-docs/docs/project/search/administration.md

 ## Search limitations

-Search for Azure DevOps Server and TFS has the following limitation:
+Search for Azure DevOps Server has the following limitation:

 * If you do a disaster recovery (DR) operation and move your server back to an earlier snapshot of your SQL database, [reindex all your collections](#re-index).